droonga/droonga.org/tutorial/groonga/index.md

 Now your Droonga cluster actually works as a Groonga's HTTP server.

 Requests are completely same to ones for a Groonga server.
-To create a new table, you just have to send a GET request for the `table_create` command, like:
+To create a new table `Store`, you just have to send a GET request for the `table_create` command, like:

     # curl "http://192.168.0.10:3000/d/table_create?name=Store&type=Hash&key_type=ShortText"
     [[0,1398662266.3853862,0.08530688285827637],true]